Information for future undergraduates

 Domestic students (Australian citizens and permanent residents, and New Zealand citizens)

 International students (citizens of other countries)

-The Faculty of Agriculture and Environment offers an exciting range of study options and attracts students from diverse backgrounds with a passion for science, economics, agriculture and the environment.
+The Faculty of Agriculture and Environment offers an exciting range of study options and attracts students from diverse backgrounds with a passion for science, agriculture and the environment.
 We understand that it can be expensive to study, and we are committed to assisting students with the cost of University.
 We encourage students to consider the scholarship opportunities available.

 In addition to University of Sydney scholarships, students may also be eligible for the following Faculty scholarships.

 Faculty Merit Scholarships (Undergraduate) -

 For: Meritorious students commencing undergraduate studies in the Faculty of Agriculture and Environment (minimum ATAR of 95).

 Value: $8,000 per annum

 Duration: 3-4 years

 Details: Faculty Undergraduate Scholarships support and recognise high achieving students with enthusiasm and potential to contribute to the future of the Australian agricultural and environmental sectors.